hed-standard/hed-examples/docs/source/HedInPython.md

 Often event data files require considerable processing to assure internal consistency and compliance with the BIDS specification.
-Once this processing is done and the files have been transformed it can be difficult to understand the relationship between the transformed files and the original data.
+Once this processing is done and the files have been transformed, it can be difficult to understand the relationship between the transformed files and the original data.